ourworldventures/ourworld_books_OLD/docs/mission/src/preface/approach.md

 ThreeFold is a movement, not just a project or company.

-together we are creating the Internet of Internets
+Together we are creating the Internet of Internets:

 abundance based, unlimited knowledge, communication, global collaboration exchange of value without limitations or intermediaries.

-to learn more about ThreeFold read our litepaper on [http://litepaper.threefold.me](http://litepaper.threefold.me).
+To learn more about ThreeFold read our litepaper on: [http://litepaper.threefold.me](http://litepaper.threefold.me).